 - Criterion A2, requiring that the response to a traumatic event involved intense fear, hopelessness, or horror, was removed from DSM-5.
 Research suggests that Criterion A2 did not improve diagnostic accuracy (2).

-- The avoidance and numbing cluster (Criterion C) in DSM-IV was separated into two criteria in DSM-5: Criterion C (avoidance) and Criterion D (negative alterations in cognitions and mood).
+- The avoidance and numbing cluster (Criterion C) in DSM-IV was separated into 2 criteria in DSM-5: Criterion C (avoidance) and Criterion D (negative alterations in cognitions and mood).
 This results in a requirement that a PTSD diagnosis includes at least one avoidance symptom.

 - Three new symptoms were added:

 - Criterion D (Negative thoughts or feelings that began or worsened after the trauma): Overly negative thoughts and assumptions about oneself or the world; and, negative affect

 - Criterion E (Trauma-related arousal and reactivity that began or worsened after the trauma): Reckless or destructive behavior

 The course describes the DSM-5 diagnostic criteria for PTSD and evidence-based treatments.
 Videos of Veterans with PTSD and clinicians are included.